-WARNING: Before starting the engine, make sure that the gear shift mechanism is in the neutral position (between 1st and 2nd gears) to prevent accidental movement which could cause possible damage to motorcycle and personal injury.
+WARNING: Before starting the engine, make sure that the gear shift mechanism is in the neutral position (between $1^{st}$ and $2^{nd}$ gears) to prevent accidental movement which could cause possible damage to motorcycle and personal injury.
 (For more than just starting, i.e. idling, it is advisable to use neutral gear.)

-When the ignition is switched on, the green & red lamps on the instrument panel should illuminate.
-This will indicate that the battery is discharging while the engine is not running and that the motorcycle is in neutral.
+When the ignition is switched on, the green & red lamps on the instrument board should illuminate.
+Make sure that the reverse gear engagement (lever) is set to the front position.
+This is important since the green lamp will also be illuminated if the motorcycle is in reverse gear.
+Moving the reverse gear lever forward will put the gearbox in neutral.